Razor5284/poker-game/README.md

 =======
 # MSc Project - Poker Game
-A single player web-based poker game
+A single player web-based poker game.
+Final version can be viewed at http://lyncz.co.uk/poker-game/

 ## Instructions
 Go to the root folder where you found this readme file (in my home directory on campus computers).